YahooArchive/mojito/docs/dev_guide/reference/glossary.rst

 ---

-   `CDN <http://en.wikipedia.org/wiki/Content_delivery_network>`_ stands for **content delivery network**, which is largely distributed system of servers deployed in multiple data centers in the Internet.
+   `CDN <http://en.wikipedia.org/wiki/Content_delivery_network>`_ stands for **content delivery network**, which is a largely distributed system of servers deployed in multiple data centers in the Internet.
 CDNs serve content to end-users with high availability and high performance.
 YUI has a CDN for delivering the `YUI library <http://yuilibrary.com/>`_.